Ratstail91/Toy/quick-start-guide.md

 ## Slice Notation

-When indexing a compound value, you can use slice notation to manipulate it's elements
+When indexing a compound value, you can use slice notation to manipulate it's elements:

 ```
 var greeting = "Hello world";